 However there are some common remedies for certain types of fault, and I’ll detail these below.

-If the audio playback is steady and doesn’t seem to change speed, then you may get away with adjusting the azimuth of the tape head and cleaning the head, capstan and rubber roller.
+If the audio playback sounds steady and doesn’t seem to change speed, then you may get away with cleaning the tape head, capstan and pinch roller, as these parts tend to pick up lots of dirt and magnetised tape particles after years of use.

 As a term, azimuth angle is just a fancy name for the relationship between the tape head and the magnetic tape in the cassette itself.
 For audio recordings it’s desirable that this is adjusted to be as close to 90 degrees as possible.

-If the audio coming from your cassette sounds muffled, it’s a good bet that the azimuth setting needs adjustment.
-There is a small hole in the +2’s case to allow such adjustments without disassembling the computer, suitable for a No. 0 jeweller’s screwdriver.
+There is a small hole in the +2’s case to allow such adjustments without disassembling the computer, suitable for a No. 0 jewellers screwdriver.

 Perform this adjustment with a tape running so you can hear the clarity of the audio change with adjustments, until you achieve the clearest audio possible.